zephyrproject-rtos/zephyr/samples/bluetooth/periodic_sync_rsp/README.rst

    :name: Periodic Advertising with Responses (PAwR) Synchronization
    :relevant-api: bt_gap bluetooth

-   Implement BLE Periodic Advertising with Responses Synchronization.
+   Implement Bluetooth LE Periodic Advertising with Responses Synchronization.

 Overview
 ********

-A simple application demonstrating the BLE Periodic Advertising with Responses Synchronization functionality.
+A simple application demonstrating the Bluetooth LE Periodic Advertising with Responses Synchronization functionality.

 This sample will echo the data received in subevent indications back to the